PencilCode/pencilcode/CONTRIBUTING.md

 </pre>

 Development can be done on Linux, Mac, or Windows.
-The prerequisites are a standard node.js development environment: git, nodejs, and grunt, and they are pretty easy to install.
+The prerequisites are a standard node.js development environment, which is very widely used.
+They are pretty easy to install, and if you have trouble, there is a lot of advice on the net.

 For example, on Ubuntu, to get the prereqs, just: